SS Sangstad (1904): Operational history

-On January 15, 1907 the ship left Philadelphia for Colón, and returned to New York on March 21 after visiting Cuban ports and New Orleans on her way back.
+On January 15, 1907, the ship left Philadelphia for Colón, and returned to New York on March 21 after visiting Cuban ports and New Orleans on her way back.
 The vessel was then employed in coal and iron ore trade for the remainder of the year.
 Sangstad left Norfolk with a cargo of coal for Colón on April 1, and on her return voyage she called at Daiquirí and sailed from it on April 24 with 5,375 tons of iron ore arriving at Baltimore on May 3.
 During the summer 1907 the ship was involved in coal carriage between Philadelphia and Tampico and iron ore from Cuba on her return journeys.
 During the fall and winter 1907 the vessel was employed on Baltimore-Colón-Cuba-Baltimore trade route.
 For example, Sangstad brought 5,375 tons of iron ore from Cuba to Baltimore on September 22.
 On October 11 Sangstad left Newport News with 5,083 tons of coal bound for Colón and from there proceeded to Cuba where the ship loaded 5,300 tons of iron ore and sailed for Baltimore reaching it on November 9.
 After unloading Sangard loaded 2,100 barrels of spikes and proceeded to Newport News where she took on 4,837 tons of coal and left for Colón on November 20.
 On her return voyage the ship stopped at Daiquirí and loaded 5,300 tons of iron ore for Baltimore which she reached on December 24, 1907.

-On January 4, 1908 the ship departed Newport News with about 5,000 tons of coal for Colón, and returned to Norfolk on February 7.
+On January 4, 1908, the ship departed Newport News with about 5,000 tons of coal for Colón, and returned to Norfolk on February 7.
 The vessel then proceeded to Fernandina to load 2,300 tons of phosphate rock for Hamburg, then stopped at Savannah to load other cargo including 174 bales of cotton and left for Europe on February 20.
 Sangstad returned to North Sydney on April 28, and was employed on the coal trade route to Montreal and Quebec during the months of May and June 1908.
 For the rest of the year Sangstad was chartered to carry iron ore between Wabana and Middlesbrough.
-After finishing her charter, the ship sailed for Argentina on December 17 via Cadiz and arrived at Buenos Aires on January 28, 1909.
+After finishing her charter, the ship sailed for Argentina on December 17 via Cádiz and arrived at Buenos Aires on January 28, 1909.
 Sangstad left Buenos Aires on her return voyage to Hamburg and Antwerp with a cargo of wheat on March 27 and arrived in Europe in early May.
 The ship was then chartered again to carry iron ore from Kiruna between the Swedish port of Luleå and Burntisland and Middlesbrough.